What travelers need to know following deadly clashes in Israel and Gaza | KRDO

 Live Nation, the music and live events company, announced that a Bruno Mars concert scheduled to take place in Tel Aviv’s Yarkon Park on the weekend was canceled.

-The Hawaiian musician performed to a sold-out crowd on October 4 and was due to hold a second concert on the 7th.
+The Hawaiian musician performed to a sold-out crowd on October 4 and was due to hold a second concert on October 7.
 Live Nation said in a statement that everyone who had purchased tickets for the second show would be automatically refunded.

 What are foreign governments saying?